alexellis/containerd-arm/README.md

-# containerd-armhf
+# containerd-arm

-This repo contains binary releases of [containerd](https://github.com/containerd/containerd) built for armhf.
+This repo contains binary releases of [containerd](https://github.com/containerd/containerd) built for arm and arm64.

 ## Why is this needed?

+> The primary argument of the containerd team is that they cannot run e2e tests, however k3s/Rancher, Balena and several other projects/companies already ship containerd binaries to arm devices, showing that this is a viable option.

-The upstream containerd team are not providing binaries for armhf, and to build them yourself on a SoC device will take a signficant amount of time.
-It's rather unfortunate, but you can pull in the binaries from this repo if you want to save yourself a wait.
+The upstream containerd team are not providing binaries for arm architectures, and to build them yourself on a SoC device will take a significant amount of time.
+It's rather unfortunate, but you can pull in the binaries from this repo if you want to save yourself a long wait.

+I also provide build instructions for those of you who prefer to do things yourselves.

-These binaries are consumed by users of faasd, you can find instructions to [install faasd to armhf manually here](https://github.com/openfaas/faasd/blob/master/docs/DEV.md).
+These binaries are consumed by users of [faasd](https://github.com/openfaas/faasd/).

 ## Installation

-Check that you are running on an armhf / armv7l machine with `uname -a`, then:
+Check that you are running on an arm machine with `uname -a`.

 You may need to install pre-reqs using `apt`: